HordLawk/YottaBot/README.md

 - [x] add navigation select menus to the help command
 - [ ] make some crypto and hashing fun commands
 - [ ] userinfo command
+- [ ] command to make messages in a chosen channel be autopublished

 \* on hold until Discord adds the date and time option type